 Tuhamägi is my personal favorite hill with awesome facilities!
 Located in the North-Eastern part of the country, it’s just 1,5 hours drive from Tallinn (130km).
 The slopes are very different in terms of length and difficulty.

 On the downside, Tuhamägi can get quite crowded on weekends.
 The slopes are rather short and the lift lines are ridiculously long.
-Basically, this means 30 seconds ride and 10 minute wait.
-Luckily, the crew is extremely helpful and ensure that everyone can get on a lift without a problem.
+Basically, this means 30 seconds ride and a 10-minute wait.
+Luckily, the crew is extremely helpful and ensures that everyone can get on a lift without a problem.
 Also, the air is rather polluted due to nearby production/coal plants.

 A trip to Kuutsemäe can easily be turned into a fun weekend trip combined with SPA holiday (Pühajärve Spa is a good option).
 You will be happy to relax in a sauna and swim in the pool at the end of the day.

 Equipment for rent is available along with ski school and cafe for a quick snack.
-This hill can be combined with a visit to Munakas (see below), as the two are very close to each other and share the same chip card system – so you don’t have to buy a separate card for each hill.
+This hill can be combined with a visit to Munakas (see below), as the two are very close to each other and the ticket is valid in both resorts.

 Munakas – Small Munamägi ski center

-Small Munamägi ski center is open 5 days a week, until 20:00, making it ideal for some after work skiing or snowboarding.
+Small Munamägi ski center is open 5 days a week, until 20:00, making it ideal for some after-work skiing or snowboarding.
 Also, this one is the only resort in Estonia with chairlifts!
 On Fridays they have nighttime ski, meaning that the slopes are open until 23:00.
 So if you are coming from Tallinn, you get the chance to start your ski weekend already on Friday evening.

 The slope is rather small and short, but combined with Kuutsemäe may be a good way to spend a weekend (remember, they share the same card system and the ticket is valid in both).
-If you are coming with a group of friends, it may be worth to rent a cabin (up to 7 persons) with sauna and fireplace.
+If you are coming with a group of friends, it may be worth renting a cabin (up to 7 persons) with a sauna and fireplace.
 Price for the weekend – 180€/night.

 Skiing and snowboarding in Tallinn

-Sometimes you don’t have a car or just simply don’t feel like driving anywhere, there are a few options right in Tallinn city.
+In case you don’t have a car or just simply don’t feel like driving anywhere, there are a few options right in Tallinn city.
 Since snow is falling everywhere, it would be weird not to have any slopes in our capital city.
 Of course, these slopes are also crowded with young kids learning the art of snow carving.
 Nonetheless, they are actually worth checking out, because you can enjoy the thrill of riding without losing time (and gas money).

-Unmistakable place, seen from far away thanks to the famous Ski Jumping track.
-The hill itself is not high at all and rather short.
-The best part about this place is that it can be reached by public transport (bus nr 36 from city center).
+Amazing place, seen from far away thanks to the famous Ski Jumping track.
+The hill itself is not high at all.
+The best part about this place is that it can be reached by public transport (bus nr 36 from the city center).
 I would probably recommend avoiding weekends, as that’s when most people will come here.

 Nõmme Lumepark offers some pretty good beginner ski and snowboarding courses.
 They have learner’s hill, so it’s perfect for your first time.
 Check out their course schedule, you might even get free courses if you are lucky.